Get

 Conclusion

 Cats can shed excessively for a variety of reasons.
-Too much shedding, particularly when accompanied by a thinning of the coat or bald patches, is often a sign of a bigger health concern that requires an appointment with your veterinarian.
+Too much shedding, particularly when accompanied by a thinning of the coat or bald patches, is often a sign of a bigger health concern that requires an appointment with a veterinarian.
 However, some cat breeds do shed more than others.
 Fortunately, you can take active steps to make the shedding more manageable.
 Establishing a consistent grooming routine can help reduce shedding in the house and keep your cat’s coat healthy and shiny.

 Featured Image Credit: New Africa, Shutterstock